 What if I Used a Professional Employer Organization?

 Now that you know what is the employee retention credit, it’s time to apply to receive your benefits!
-After the pandemic happened, a lot of companies had to pivot and adjust to accommodate to the changing climate, and it hurt them financially in the process.
+After the pandemic, many companies had to pivot and adjust to accommodate the changing climate, which hurt them financially in the process.

 Thanks to the new IIJA bill, a small business can claim retroactive ERC credits to use for your business.
 Contact us now if you need help amending your 941-X form to ensure you get all the credits you deserve.